cid-harvard/growth-lab-app-front-end/README.md

 - **data**: Datum[];

    Each Datum object defines a row in the table.
 It can be any set of data, but each Datum must be the same shape, and the keys should match the `key` values found in the `columns` prop.
+The value of each key should be `number | string | null`.
+If the value is `null` it will render a blank square.

 - **color**: string[];